 1 Agency/Group/Organization California Human Development Corporation Agency/Group/Organization Type Housing Services-Children Services-Persons with Disabilities Services-Education Services-Employment Regional organization What section of the Plan was addressed by Consultation?
-Overall Plan Briefly describe how the Agency/Group/Organization was consulted.
+Overall Plan Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was invited to participate in the community meeting/public hearing.
-The anticipated outcome of the consultation was to improve coordination with a regional organization committing to improving the quality of life for Sonoma County residents.
-2 Agency/Group/Organization California Dragrams for the Autistic 2 Agency/Group/Organization Agency/Group/Organization Type California Programs for the Autistic Housing Services-Persons with Disabilities Planning organization What section of the Plan was addressed by Consultation?
+The anticipate outcome of the consultation was to improve coordination with a regional organization committing to improving the quality of life for Sonoma County residents.
+2 Agency/Group/Organization California Programs for the Autistic Agency/Group/Organization Type Housing Services-Persons with Disabilities Planning organization What section of the Plan was addressed by Consultation?
 Overall Plan Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was invited to participate in the community meeting/public hearing.
-The anticipated outcome of the consultation was to improve coordination with a regional organization committed to enhancing the lives of adults in Sonoma County with autism and developmental delays. committed to enhancing the lives of adults i Sonoma County with autism and developme
+The anticipated outcome of the consultation was to improve coordination with a regional organization committed to enhancing the lives of adults in Sonoma County with autism and developmental delays.

-3 Agency/Group/Organization Catholic Charities of the Diocese of Santa Rosa Agency/Group/Organization Type Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-homeless Services-Education Regional organization What section of the Plan was addressed by Consultation?
-Overall Plan Briefly describe how the Agency/Group/Organization was consulted.
+3 Agency/Group/Organization Catholic Charities of the Diocese of Santa Rosa Housing Services-Children Services-Elderly Persons Services-Persons with Disabilities Services-homeless Services-Education Regional organization What section of the Plan was addressed by Consultation?
+Overall Plan Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was invited to participate in the community meeting/public hearing.
-The anticipated outcome of the consultation was to improve coordination with a regional organization committed to increasing quality of the lives of adults and children in Sonoma County.
+The anticipate outcome of the consultation was to improve coordination with a regional organization committo increasing quality of the lives of adults and children in Sonoma County.
 4 Agency/Group/Organization Community Action Partnership of Sonoma County Agency/Group/Organization Type Services-Children Services-Health Services-Education Regional organization What section of the Plan was addressed by Consultation?
 Overall Plan Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was invited to participate in the community meeting/public hearing.
-The anticipated outcome of the consultation was to improve coordination with a regional organization committed to helping low-income families and individuals achieve economic and social stability.
+The anticipated outcome of the consultation was to improve coordination with a regional organization committed to helping low income families and individuals achieve economic and social stability.
 5 Agency/Group/Organization Community Housing Sonoma County Agency/Group/Organization Type Housing Services-Persons with Disabilities Services-homeless Regional organization